Bupropion: 7 things you should know

 - May increase blood pressure.
 Blood pressure should be taken on treatment initiation and monitored periodically.

-- May not be suitable for some people including those with seizure disorders; eating disorders; undergoing alcohol, anticonvulsant, barbiturate, or benzodiazepine withdrawal; at risk of glaucoma; pregnant or breastfeeding; or taking monoamine oxidase inhibitors.
+- May not be suitable for some people including those with seizure disorders; eating disorders; undergoing alcohol, anticonvulsant, barbiturate, or benzodiazepine withdrawal; at risk of glaucoma; already taking bupropion for another indication (such as smoking cessation); pregnant or breastfeeding; or a history of allergy to bupropion or monoamine oxidase inhibitor use within the past two weeks.

 - As with other antidepressants, bupropion may increase the risk of suicidal thoughts or behavior.
 The risk is greatest for children and young adults under the age of 24.
 Monitor for worsening mood.